Design comparison

 If you have any questions I'm happy to respond to them.
 Here or on Youtube, or w/e works for you.
 I'm running out of time and I could continue for hours as I'm sort of fascinated with the most efficient ways of achieving things whilst leaving all code very readable.

-Marked as helpful5@azmifitraPosted about 3 years agoHallo @grizhlieCodes !
+Marked as helpful5@azmifitraPosted over 3 years agoHallo @grizhlieCodes !
 Thanks for your suggestions that you giving me.
 I'll keep it in mind and i'll try to implement it on my next project :).
 Hope you have a good day!

 0